Min032/RG166-knock-it-down/README.md

 ## What is it about?

 Knock It Down is a simple finite runner made in OpenGL.
 Basically, you're a cat.
 Cats like to knock things down from tables, counters...
 In this game, that's exactly what you're doing too.
-Run, knock things down.
-Try not to lose.
+Run, knock things down as much as you can.
 ## How to play?

 1. Clone the repo: